M4xwo/AlignmentScriptsV1/README.md

 ![alt text](image.png)

-The different colours resemble the different tools used, while the elapsed time is plotted on the y-axis and the size of the files is plotted on the x-axis.
-The different shapes of the plot resemble the correlation between the number of used threads and the number of sequences.
+The different colours resemble the different tools used, while the elapsed time is plotted on the y-axis and the size of the files is plotted on the x-axis.<br> The different shapes of the plot resemble the correlation between the number of used threads and the number of sequences.<br>
 It's easy to see that Needle is by far the fastest tool while VSearch takes the middle field and blast depends heavily on the amount of used threads, which also raises questions about the way these different tools use capacities in general.

-I also took a shot at plotting our results in Python and failed over and over again, only receiving the most boring and incorrect plots I had ever seen until a fellow course participant introduced me to seaborn.
-Seaborn turned out to be easy to use and returned a nice plot without too much effort.
+I also took a shot at plotting our results in Python and failed over and over again, only receiving the most boring and incorrect plots I had ever seen until a fellow course participant introduced me to seaborn.<br> Seaborn turned out to be easy to use and returned a nice plot without too much effort.
 They also have a detailed tutorial and general manual on their webpage: [Seaborn](https://seaborn.pydata.org/index.html)

 ```python